-For the time being our offices remain closed to non-essential visitors.
-Those that do need to come to see us will be issued with guidance (updated 12th August) giving them a clear understanding of the protections and protocols that we have in place to enable them to spend their time in our offices safely.
-We will continue to review our policy on visitors to our buildings and we look forward to welcoming you back to a safe and secure environment when the time is right.
+Visitors can come to our offices but only when really necessary and only by prior appointment.
+Those that do need to come to see us will be issued with guidance giving them a clear understanding of the protections and protocols that we have in place to enable them to spend their time in our offices safely.

-For the time being the vast majority of our meetings will continue to be conducted remotely.
+The vast majority of our meetings are and will continue to be conducted remotely.

 Respecting your plans

-As you look to the future too we appreciate that you will also be putting your own plans in place.
+We appreciate that you will also have your own plans and requirements in respect of Covid protocols.
 Please share those with us so we are aware of your requirements and can comply with them.